 Cyberattacks are becoming more and more prevalent.
 It seems like every day there’s another story about a cybercriminal attacking something new – an IoT teddy bear, support call logs, the list goes on.
-So, in light of these cybercrimes, McAfee has created a new podcast, called to explore what exactly makes these attacks successful.
+So, in light of these cybercrimes, McAfee has created a new podcast called Hackable? to explore what exactly makes these attacks successful.
 This 25-minute-long podcast takes hacks heard about in the news or seen on TV, and puts them to the test.
 Taking over the Wi-Fi at a bustling cafe, tapping into the computer of a moving vehicle, infiltrating someone’s webcam – these are just a few of the cyberattacks carried out by the crew of Hackable?.

 In the first episode of Hackable?, Geoff Siskind, with the help of cybersecurity experts, tries to uncover the truth about how risky it is to use free Wi-Fi.
 In this episode, Geoff and team provide some key insights and details on the history of public Wi-Fi attacks.
 Then, with permission of the store owner, they head to a local coffee shop to conduct a real-world experiment and replicate a Wi-Fi hack that was featured in the show Mr. Robot.